omrinewman/MScFinal/README.md

 ```

+## Summary
+The `Ensembling` class automates data preparation, model selection, evaluation, ensemble building, and interpretability.
+It provides robust model comparison and visualization tools, making it suitable for heart failure prediction analysis with multiple random states.

+The `run_ensemble_pipeline` function initiates the Ensembling class and handles the performance consolidation and visualization of the ensemble learning method across random states.

 ## Class Initialization (`__init__`)
 - Initializes the class with parameters such as random state, validation/test split proportions, and model-related attributes.
 - Sets up an empty SHAP cache for efficient interpretability calculations.